 What is Command Sponsorship (CSP)?

-Even if a military member is not granted Command Sponsorship (CSP), they have the option to bring their family Non-Command Sponsored, or NCS.
+Even If a military member is not granted CSP, they have the option to bring their family as Non-Command Sponsored (NCS).
 However, this decision should not be made lightly, since NCS dependents have access to limited benefits.
-Members should talk with their units and EFMP to make an informed decision on what is best for them and their family.
-Review “CSP vs NCS: Making an Informed Choice” in the Helpful Links below for an overview on access to benefits for NCS families.
+Members should talk with their units and the EFMP office to make an informed decision on what is best for them and their family.
+Review ā€œCSP vs NCS: Making an Informed Choiceā€ in the Helpful Links below for an overview on access to benefits for NCS families.

 What benefits does CSP provide?